-It's most common in those with panic and anxiety attacks, but may affect anyone that suffers from intense anxiety.
-Before you keep reading, make sure you take my free 7 minute anxiety test to learn more about what your symptoms mean.
+It's most common in those with panic and anxiety attacks but may affect anyone that suffers from intense anxiety.
+Before you keep reading, make sure you take my free 7-minute anxiety test to learn more about what your symptoms mean.

 Hyperventilation literally translates to "over-breathing."
 Contrary to popular belief – and contrary to the way it makes you feel – it is not the act of getting too little air.
-Rather, it's the act of breathing out carbon dioxide too quickly, causing too much oxygen to enter the lungs.
+Instead, it's the act of breathing out carbon dioxide too quickly, causing too much oxygen to enter the lungs.
 Hyperventilation can occur in many different ways:

 - Breathing Too Fast – Breathing too fast is the most common way to hyperventilate, and very common with anxiety.
 During periods of intense anxiety, the body goes into fight or flight mode and starts breathing quickly as it prepares to fight or flee.
 But since there is no danger, your body just keeps hyperventilating, until you've started to experience the physical symptoms that come from extensive hyperventilation.

 One of the main issues with hyperventilation is that your body starts to feel shortness of breath.
-Your body feels as though it's not getting enough oxygen, when the problem is actually the opposite.
+Your body feels as though it's not getting enough oxygen when the problem is actually the opposite.

 Hyperventilation and Hyperventilation Syndrome